Dubeyrock/Dubeyrock/README.md

 Throughout my academic and professional journey, I have honed my skills in data analysis, computer vision, and image processing.
 I am dedicated to leveraging machine learning techniques to solve real-world problems, particularly in data analytics and Natural Language Processing (NLP).

-### My Journey

-During my time at university, I had the opportunity to work as an AI/ML Intern at Antihak.AI, where I developed "SafeTransact," a secure transaction management system to combat financial fraud.
-This project allowed me to apply OCR techniques and machine learning for image processing and data extraction, significantly enhancing my practical knowledge.

-I also served as a Data Science Intern at Suvidha Foundation NGO, contributing to the Digital Summarizer Project.
-My role involved text summarization and Seq2seq model training, further deepening my expertise in NLP, deep learning, and machine learning.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - 🔭 I’m currently working on **How to perform Image Classification using Tensorflow.**